swmill/Springboard-Capstone/README.md

 We have selected option 2 as our path forward.

 ## Dataset for Consideration
-We have choosen the UCI Machine Learing Repository for our datasets.
-Available [here](http://archive.ics.uci.edu/ml/index.php).
+We have choosen the UCI Machine Learing Repository for our datasets are available [here](http://archive.ics.uci.edu/ml/index.php).
-Topics

 1. Car Evaluation
    Car Evaluation Database was derived from a simple hierarchical decision model originally developed for the demonstration of DEX
    (M. Bohanec, V. Rajkovic: Expert system for decision making.
 Sistemica 1(1), pp. 145-157, 1990.).

    The Car Evaluation Database contains examples with the structural information removed, i.e., directly relates CAR to the six input
    attributes: buying, maint, doors, persons, lug_boot, safety.

    Because of known underlying concept structure, this database may be particularly useful for testing constructive induction and structure discovery methods. for more information go [here](http://archive.ics.uci.edu/ml/datasets/Car+Evaluation)